-Bhutan is a great example of a country that is doing almost everything right in terms of environmental conservation and enabling the sustainable co-existence of people and nature.
-The country’s constitution guarantees that at least 60% of its land must always remain forested, and the government includes environmental conservation as one of the four pillars of its Gross National Happiness philosophy (which is a serious thing and an alternative to focusing on GDP).
-In addition, the government requires most development to enable the long-term protection of the environment -e.g. the country draws a significant portion of its power from “run-of-the-river” hydro projects that rely on and require the protection of watersheds and their forests.
+Bhutan is also a great example of a country that is doing almost everything right in terms of innovative conservation solutions and enabling the sustainable co-existence of people and nature.
+The country’s constitution guarantees that at least 60% of its land must always remain forested, and the government includes environmental conservation as one of the four pillars of its Gross National Happiness philosophy (which is a serious thing and an alternative to GDP).
+In addition, the government requires most development to enable the long-term protection of the environment -e.g. the country draws a significant portion of its power from “run-of-the-river” hydro projects that rely on the protection of watersheds and their forests.
 The country also has community-based compensation and herd insurance programs to compensate agriculturalists for livestock that is lost to predators (e.g. snow leopards), and these programs are funded by revenue from Bhutan’s “low impact-high value” tourism industry.
 As a result, today over 50% of Bhutan’s land is included in protected areas and over 80% of its land is covered by natural forests.
 The area of its land under natural forests actually increased by 7.1% from 1990 to 2010.
 Importantly, Bhutan also has a network of wildlife corridors connecting all its protected areas, which enables population intermingling, genetic diversity and greater resilience to current and future stressors for many wildlife species.

 Above: A map of Bhutan’s protected areas and wildlife corridors.
 The grey dots are human settlements, many of which are allowed within protected areas.
 From Rajaratnam, Vernes and Sangay, “A Review of Livestock Predation by Large Carnivores in the Himalayan Kingdom of Bhutan,” Problematic Wildlife – A Cross-Disciplinary Approach.